scalacenter/scala-3-migration-guide/docs/get-started.md

 ---
 id: get-started
-title: Scala 3 migration guide
+title: Introduction
 ---
-This repository is a continuously evolving guide to support the migration to Scala 3.
-As a member of the community you are encouraged to participate the effort by sharing your migrating experience.

-Since the announcement that Dotty will eventually become Scala 3, the Dotty contributors and the SIP committee are taking great care of the migration accessibility for everyone (library maintainer, application owner, and people teaching others).
+Since the announcement that Dotty will eventually become Scala 3, the Dotty contributors and the SIP committee are taking great care of the migration accessibility for everyone: library maintainer, application owner, and teachers.

-A number of complementary initiatives are being undertaken to ease the migration.
-This repository is not a replacement of those initiatives.
-Its purpose is to gather knowledge, to collect feedback and to encourage the collaboration.
+This guide gathers knowledge about the migration.
 The ultimate goal being to drive the effort of the community toward the release of Scala 3.

 All information you may want to know before starting the migration of your codebase should be available in this guide.
 If not you may want to [contribute](contributing.md).